bngarren/resource_app_trpc/NOTES.md

   - `--transpile-only` means don't do typechecking, just transpiile it

 ### Scripts
+#### Prisma scripts
+We prefix each prisma related script with `dotenv -e .env.${NODE_ENV}` so that the schema.prisma has access to an appropriate DATABASE_URL.
+This would typically be found in a .env file, but since we are using multiple .env files (i.e. .env.test, .env.development), we need to specify where to look.
+Dotenv can be used to provide a specific .env file here based on the current NODE_ENV variable.
 - **`prisma:generate`**: Generates Prisma Client JavaScript code based on our Prisma schema (`prisma/schema.prisma`).
   - This client is then used in our application code to interact with our database.
 - **`prisma:migrate:dev`**: Applies database migrations in a development environment.